What is freight forwarding?

 Finally, the cargo is transported to its end destination.
 The freight forwarder facilitates the last phase through arranging pickup from clearance through another carrier.

-The difference between freight forwarders and freight brokers comes down to ownership.
+The difference between freight forwarding and freight brokerage comes down to ownership.
 Brokers do not own vehicles, deal with customs paperwork or provide warehousing.
 Instead, they serve as the point of contact between shippers and freight carriers, sometimes multiple shipment providers.

-Visit our products and services page to find out more about how Amazon Freight’s extensive carrier network and advanced technology can support your freight shipping needs.
+Visit our products and services page to find out more about how Amazon Freight’s extensive carrier network and advanced technology can support your freight shipping needs, whether you use freight forwarding or other approaches.

-Sign up for your free shipper account today to receive a quote, or contact us at freight-uk-interest@amazon.com.
-One of our team will be happy to answer any questions you may have.
+Sign up for your free shipper account today to receive a quote.
+One of our team will be happy to answer any questions you may have about freight forwarding and freight shipping with Amazon Freight.